21 Best Artist Portfolio Websites (Examples) 2026

 Instead of the classic header, Susann Hoffmann uses a sidebar version with menu links and social media buttons.

 The right part of this artist portfolio website is a three-column grid without spacing but with a hover effect that reveals the project name.
-Individual project pages have a lightbox gallery in which to adore the images, distraction-free.
+Individual project pages feature a lightbox gallery, allowing you to view the images distraction-free.

 Built with: Cargo